 Advertising has been around for years, and we have to admit that it has evolved considerably over the years.
-Our attention is generally drawn by a great advertising campaign.
+Our attention is generally drawn to a great advertising campaign.
 It brings people to a dealership, makes them pick up the phone, or even directs them to their competitors’ websites.

-A strong advertisement can penetrate culture and stay relevant for a long time.
+A strong advertisement can penetrate the culture and stay relevant for a long time.
 It should convey the brand’s voice and identity as well as its ethos.
 Creating a deep connection between brand and consumer is the essence of creative work.
 In addition to being an effective marketing tool, it is also an important communication tool.

 An effective marketing campaign aims to evoke emotion in the intended audience and get them to buy the product.
 Over time, ads went from print to radio to TV, and they became more sophisticated.